william-simon/donald-duck/README.md

 2. `GHL_BINDINGS`: Enables python bindings using [pybind11](https://github.com/pybind/pybind11).

 To set these directly using CMake, the following commands can be used: `add_compile_definitions(GHL_SERIALIZATION)` and `add_compile_definitions(GHL_BINDINGS)`.

-## Documentation
-Some documentation for the C++ code is avaliable at [https://ibm.github.io/graph-hook-library/](https://ibm.github.io/graph-hook-library/).
-We plan to improve this and to add documentation for the Python bindings in due course.

 ## Isomorphism Framework Overview
 The isomorphism framework provides methods for: